sparkrew/art-in-swh/examples/results/first-llm-results.md

 # Some observations so far:

-- Sending all questions at once makes the output unstable (probably too much information to extract).
-The model behaves differently in multiple repetitions.
-Tends to be more accurate then wrong.
+- Sending all questions at once makes the output unstable (probably too much information to extract): the model behaves differently in multiple repetitions.
+It tends to be more accurate than wrong.
 - Sending one question at a time makes the output stable (always the same answer), but sometimes incorrect.
 From a very short experiment, it seems that it was more prone to false positives.
-- Sending the group of questions by category is the perfect balance for stability and accuracy.
+- Sending the group of questions by category is a good balance for stability and accuracy.
 - Open questions are more prone to false positives too.
   - Instead of giving examples (eg *computer interaction (for example through data file, data stream, remote data, web API, etc.)*), we should ask one interaction type at a time for better accuracy.
   - Perhaps we should do it for the human interaction too.
 I wonder if we will have accuracy problems if we keep the question as-is.